paralus/website/docs/Single Sign On/github.md

 <img src="/img/docs/oidc-github1.png" alt="Creating New GitHub OAuth App" height="75%" width="75%"/>

-Provide details like the Name and Description .
+Provide details like the Name and Description.
 For homepage url, provide the url to your Paralus dashboard.

 Leave the **Application Callback URL** empty for now and Register the application.